katiyarshubham/cs-means/README.md

       Note- All the data files need to be in csv format and must be placed in same directory
   2. Update the log file location in “application.properties” and “log4J.properties” file
-  3. Start the application and open the url-
+  3. Start the application and access the url-

       http://<server>:8080/api/cs-mean/create-cluster?fileName=iris_dataset&noOfFeature=4&clusterStrictness=10

-      filename- Name of the data file needs to noOfFeature- Number of the features in data file clusterStrictness- Cluster strictness
+      filename- Name of the data file (in csv) noOfFeature- Number of the features
+      clusterStrictness- Cluster strictness (level-of-similarity)

   ### Associated Paper